 The Company's authorized capital consists of an unlimited number of Common Shares and an unlimited number of Class A participating preferred shares (Preferred Shares) without par value.
-At the close of business on December 31, 2016, there were 101,344,582 Common Shares issued and outstanding.
+At the close of business on December 31, 2017, there were 16,396,289 Common Shares issued and outstanding.
 There are no Preferred Shares currently issued and outstanding.
-On March 30, 2017, the Company issued 60,115,725 Common Shares Pursuant to an Equity Rights Offering.
-At the close of business on March 30, 2017, there were 161,457,307 Common Shares issued and outstanding.
+On December 1, 2018, the Company completed a 10 for 1 share consolidation adopted at the Annual General and Special Meeting of Shareholders, held on May 16, 2017, subject to fulfilling the requirements of the Toronto Stock Exchange.
+All Common Share and share price references herein have been adjusted from the share consolidation.